 To inspect a connected Source element, simply unfold its contents in the Stack or navigate through its various properties in the Properties Panel.

 Keep this setting in mind.
-If your Reader is used by several layers as a Source, any change in one of its parameters will be reflected in all these layers.
-But, it is possible to locally break this Sharing link to create a local override of a parameter.
+If your Reader is used by several layers as a Source, any change in one of its parameters will be reflected in all of these layers.
+You can, however, locally break this Sharing link to create a local override of a parameter.